aaryomics/DNA-RNA-sequence-analyser/README.md

-# DNA/RNA Sequence Analyzer
+# DNA/RNA Sequence Analyser
-This is a simple web app for analyzing DNA or RNA sequences.
+This is a simple web app for analysing DNA or RNA sequences.
 It supports FASTA and FASTQ file formats and provides useful sequence statistics such as GC content, reverse complement, transcription, translation, and longest ORF detection.
 Built using Python, Biopython, and Streamlit.

 ## Live Demo
 You can try the app here: